amfoda/amfoda.github.io/content/_index.md

               * Building a software package for partial wave analysis at HADES experiment
               * Mentoring Students
-              * Analyzing Hyperon spectroscopy data at the HADES experiment.
+              * Analyzing Hyperon spectroscopy data at the HADES experiment

         - title: Postdoctoral Researcher
           company: University of Regina